PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-06 08:01:07
+Last updated: 2024-04-06 08:01:40
-Random Quote: I'm sorry, can you repeat that?
-I don't speak "I-never-get-laid". - Barney Stinson
+Random Quote: A guy opens his door and gets shot and you think that of me?
+No. I am the one who knocks! - Walter White